Type of microwave: Combination air fryer, convection oven, and microwave

 Warranty: 1 year, limited

-With microwave, air fryer, and convection oven capabilities, the Breville Combi Wave 3-in-1 aims to cut down on the small appliance clutter that plagues so many of our kitchens.
+With microwave, air fryer, and convection oven capabilities, the Breville Combi Wave 3-in-1 aims to reduce the small appliance clutter that plagues many kitchens.

-To test those claims out, we snagged a Breville Combi Wave 3-in-1 for ourselves, putting it through a rigorous round of real-world tests over the course of about a month.
-We used it to do everything from baking Christmas cookies to roasting chicken wings, testing not just its presets and various capacities against not only our expectations but those of the fairly standard microwave and toaster ovens we already owned.
+We snagged a Breville Combi Wave 3-in-1 to test those claims and conducted a rigorous round of real-world tests over about a month.
+We used it to bake Christmas cookies and roast chicken wings, testing its presets and various capacities against our expectations and the fairly standard microwave and toaster ovens we already owned.

-The Breville Combi Wave 3-in-1 has a list price of $499.95, putting it on the higher end of the price spectrum compared to other combination ovens.
-(Toshiba, for instance, makes a slightly smaller oven that costs just $229, while Panasonic’s 4-in-1 oven costs $529).
+The Breville Combi Wave 3-in-1 has a list price of $499.95, putting it on the higher end of the price spectrum than other combination ovens.
+(Toshiba, for instance, makes a slightly smaller oven that costs just $229, while Panasonic’s 4-in-1 oven costs $529.)

-While $500 might seem steep for a small appliance, we found it to be fairly worthwhile, both because of the Breville Combi Wave’s general quality and its capacity to replace other appliances.
-You can toss your microwave and air fryer if you snag one of these, and if you’re looking for a full suite of countertop friends, Amazon bundles the Combi Wave with a 4-slice Breville toaster for just about $570.
+While $500 might seem steep for a small appliance, we found it fairly worthwhile, both because of the Breville Combi Wave’s general quality and capacity to replace other appliances.
+If you snag one of these, you can toss your microwave and air fryer.
+If you’re looking for a full suite of countertop friends, Amazon bundles the Combi Wave with a 4-slice Breville toaster for just about $570.

-The Combi Wave is available for purchase from Breville direct, as well as from retailers like Amazon and Best Buy.
+The Combi Wave can be purchased directly from Breville or from retailers like Amazon and Best Buy.

 Sleek, sturdy, and well-made, the Combi Wave satisfied all our wants in terms of durability and appearance.
 Made of stainless steel, the Combi Wave comes in both brushed and black stainless steel and has a hefty door handle that makes the whole appliance feel relatively substantial.
 That doesn’t mean it’s loud, though: The door has soft close technology that means you won’t find yourself always wincing when you slam the opening shut.